 Ignored Advice #1: Bring waterproof everything.
 It rains a lot in Iceland.

-Result #1: Noel brought water-resistant pants and inadequate boots.
+Result #1: Noel, used to Colorado’s dry and blissful hiking trails, brought water-resistant pants and inadequate boots.
 He quickly absorbed quarts of cold rain.
 He mentally reviews the symptoms of hypothermia.

 Ignored Advice #2: Pack a burly four-season tent with heavy-duty stakes that will stay anchored in the loose, rocky soil.

 Result #2: Noel decides to buy a cheap, off-brand ‘four-season’ tent on Amazon with flimsy stakes.
 Tent implodes.